The Old Mill is a Grade II listed building in the East Lindsey local planning authority area, England. First listed on 18 February 1974. House, mill.

 Description

-FIXTURES AND FITTINGS: there is a section of the shuttle mechanism, used to control the flow of water into the wheel house, at the south-west corner of the building.
-No other fixtures and fittings related to the building's use as a water mill are known to survive.
+The interior has been altered to create residential accommodation, likely during or shortly after the 1973-76 restoration.
+A section of the shuttle mechanism, which controlled the water flow to the wheel house, remains at the south-west corner of the building.
+No other original fixtures and fittings relating to the mill’s use as a water mill are currently known to survive.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.